 In November 2016, we acquired CompareCards for \$80.7 million cash at closing and potential future contingent consideration payments of up to \$22.5 million for each of 2017 and 2018, subject to achieving specified targets.
-See Note 5-Business Acquisitions in the notes to the consolidated financial statements included elsewhere in this report for additional information.
+See Note 5-Business Acquisitions in the notes to the consolidated financial statements included elsewhere in this report for additional information for these acquisitions.